jbrannigan/family-tree-editor/CODE_ARCHITECTURE.md

 **Q: How are IDs generated and why are they important?**
 A: IDs are auto-generated incrementally (`n-0`, `n-1`, etc.) and provide stable references for focus, expansion state, and tree navigation.

+**Q: Why use tabs instead of a multi-pane layout?**
+A: Tabs reduce visual complexity, work better on mobile/narrow screens, and provide a clearer mental model.
+The previous three-pane layout was overwhelming for some users.

+**Q: What accessibility features are implemented?**
+A: Comprehensive ARIA markup, keyboard navigation (arrows/Enter/Space/Escape), descriptive labels for all controls, screen reader announcements, roving tabindex, and visible focus indicators throughout.

 This architecture emphasizes simplicity, accessibility, and maintainability while providing powerful tree editing and visualization capabilities.